 - Acronis Disaster Recovery, which performs an automatic fail-over of critical business applications to the Acronis Cloud, ensuring uptime with instant availability of critical workloads to maximize your company’s productivity.

-- Cloud-to-cloud backups of Office 365 and G Suite, which allows you to automate the protection of your Microsoft Exchange Online, OneDrive for Business, and SharePoint Online.
+- Cloud-to-cloud backups of Microsoft 365 and G Suite, which allows you to automate the protection of your Microsoft Exchange Online, OneDrive for Business, and SharePoint Online.

 At the end of the day, deciding which option is right for you depends entirely on your company’s needs and preferences.
 If you need to own the software you use and don’t need to have the latest protections (or you have the budget needed to absorb the additional maintenance costs), continuing with a perpetual license might work for you.